We approached the group, and they seemed happy to see us.

 “If we found out that Adventum had died, how is it we don’t know if this little girl has died?”
 I asked.

 “We don’t know!
 Maybe her BMI chip was destroyed at the same time as her death.”
-The bold Tuhingan who refused me earlier to join the group said.
+The bold Tuhingan who had earlier refused to allow me to join the group said.

 “Maybe she stayed hidden!”
 Another shy Tuhingan said.
 There were some gurgles from the other Tuhingan on that comment.